 What are the advantages?

-The affect caffeine has is different on every body.
+The effect of caffeine has is different for everybody.
 Some consumers choose to drink decaffeinated coffees while others prefer their caffeine, and there are many varieties available.

 - Athletic endurance may be improved